-Students may repeat a course only upon special petition to the associate dean of graduate studies.
+Students may repeat a course only upon special petition to the dean of professional and graduate studies.
 All repeated courses are designated with a letter R after the grade on the transcript.
 When a repeated course is completed, the original grade and entry on the transcript remain on the transcript, but the credits, grade, and grade points earned for the most recent completion are the only course records that affect cumulative attempted credits, grade points earned, and the grade point average.
-Courses repeated at another institution have no effect on the grade point average at UW-Green Bay.
+Courses repeated at another institution have no affect on the grade point average at LIW.
+Grace Peru another institution have no effect on the grade point average at 0 w-Green bay.